- Wildlife Conservation & Management

 - Handling and care

-- Parasites, diseases and vaccinations
+- Veterinary Care: Parasites, diseases and vaccinations

-- Kruger National Park: predator conservation strategies
+- Kruger National Park: Observing predators in the wild

 On completion of the course you will be sent certification of attendance.
-Each participant will also receive a memory stick of all lectures and theoretical studies during the course.

 Enclosure design and enrichment is explored on the course to assist in the display of natural behaviours and contribute to a healthy breeding population.